archyemi/operationalize_ml/README.md

 ## Project Overview

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
-This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.
+In this project, I had to operationalize a Machine Learning Microservice API that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on..

-### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
+In this project I:
-* Test your project code using linting
+* Tested my code using linting
-* Complete a Dockerfile to containerize this application
+* Created Dockerfile to containerize the application
-* Deploy your containerized application using Docker and make a prediction
+* Deployed the containerized application using Docker and made a prediction
-* Improve the log statements in the source code for this application
+* Improved the log statements in the source code for this application
-* Configure Kubernetes and create a Kubernetes cluster
+* Configured Kubernetes and created a Kubernetes cluster using k3s in Cloud9
-* Deploy a container using Kubernetes and make a prediction
+* Deployed the containerized application using Kubernetes and made a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**
+* Used CircleCI to orchestrate CD

 ---

-## Setup the Environment
+## Running the Python script

-* Create a virtualenv and activate it
-* Run `make install` to install the necessary dependencies

-### Running `app.py`
+python3 -m venv ~/.dockerproj
+source ~/.dockerproj/bin/activate
+make install
+# threee ways to run the application
 1. Standalone:  `python app.py`
 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`

-### Kubernetes Steps

-* Setup and Configure Docker locally
-* Setup and Configure Kubernetes locally
-* Create Flask app in Container
-* Run via kubectl
+##Description of files

+.circleci/config.yml: This contains the jobs for CircleCI to run app.py: This is the Machine learning application that was containerized docker_out.txt: This contains the logs output when the docker container is run locally
+Dockerfile: This is used to containerize the app.py application kubernetes_out.txt: This contains the logs output when the docker container is run on a kubernetes cluster make_prediction.sh: This is used to make api calls to the application
+Makefile: This contains instructions on environment setup and lint tests requirements.txt: This contains the dependencies that needs to be installed for the applicationto work run_docker.sh: This contains steps to get the Docker application running locally run_kubernetes.sh: This file gets the Docker application running on kubernetes upload_docker.sh: This file tags and uploads an image to Docker Hub
+model_data: This contains the data the application uses to make predictions